altogic/altogic-js/README.md

 The queue manager allows different parts of your application to communicate and perform activities asynchronously.
 A message queue provides a buffer that temporarily stores messages and dispatches them to their consuming service.
-With the client library you can submit messages to a message queue for asychronous processing.
+With the client library, you can submit messages to a message queue for asynchronous processing.
 After the message is submitted, the routed service defined in your message queue configuration is invoked.
 This routed service processes the input message and performs necessary tasks defined in its service flow.